PRICING v2 · 2026-07-12

 Read the spec

 Early access pricing.
 Pro is in early access.
 The price above is introductory and locked in for the duration of the first contract term.
-We are talking to a small number of design partners through 22 June.
-All communication is written, in English, via email.
-We don't take phone or video calls.
+Communication is written-first, in English, via email; for design-partner and pilot scoping we offer one scheduled 30-minute technical walkthrough call.

 Need more than the platform?